 Quick fix for hemorrhoids.

 Apply an ice pack to the affected area for quick, temporary relief from hemorrhoids pain.
-Ice will also help reduce swelling and itching.
+Ice will also help reduce swelling and itching, you may want to do that while reading the rest of the article.

 Two Types of Hemorrhoids: Internal and External